 - Potentially influence future feature releases by sharing feedback and reporting issues about the experience

-Note: Some experiments are activated by default for NEW sites only.
+Note: Some experimental features are activated by default for NEW sites only.

-- Go to Elementor > Settings > Experiments tab.
+- Go to Elementor > Settings > Features tab

 - Click the Save Changes button.